-If you're going to use these, the person taking it will not care if there's a Maple Leaf, Lady Liberty, or a kangaroo on it.
-Don't pay extra for it.
+If you’re going to use gold in a crisis, the person taking it will not care if there’s a Maple Leaf, Lady Liberty, or a kangaroo on it.
+Don’t pay extra for it.

 How to Avoid Being Ripped Off

 Sadly, there will always be scams in the world.
 If there’s money to be made, there’s the risk of fraud.

 There are two ways to get screwed: